STOCD/SETS/README.md

 ## Description

-Pre-alpha version of build tool for STO
+Alpha version of build management and sharing tool for STO.
+Builds can be exported to a PNG file that can be opened by another person using SETS.

+## Contributing
+If you find any information or images missing, please check or update the official wiki (https://sto.fandom.com/) -- where SETS gets this information.

+For application-related issues or suggestions, please visit the github: https://github.com/STOCD/SETS/issues

 ## Getting Started
 Follow the instructions below to setup your Python environment.

-**NOTE**: At this early stage of development, performance will be slow as the cache is built.
-It will take several seconds after the click of a button for the pop-up window to appear!
+**NOTE**: At this early stage of development, performance will be slow as the image cache is build from the wiki.
+It may take several seconds after the click of a button for the pop-up window to appear!

 ### Easy Access
 Easy way for Windows 10 users: Download the latest version, double-click to unpack it and follow instructions in readme.txt.
 Most of the images are included in this package, so the app runs smoother.
 I you start the app this way, you'll get the latest version each time you execute it.